mekwall/ffmpeggy/README.md

 Fires when ffmpeg reports that it has begun writing to a file.
 This can be used to track which fragment ffmpeg is currently writing to or when it updates a playlist.

+> Limitation: ffmpeg may finish before outputting this for every file so you need to handle that accordingly.
+Expect it to have successfully written every segment if it exits with error code 0.

 ## Why another ffmpeg wrapper?

 Because I wasn't happy with the ones that already exists.
 Most of them are badly maintained, and/or lacking TypeScript typings or are too complex for my taste.
 I started coding on this a while back for another project and it's been working really well so figured it deserved it's own package.